Vacua, Symmetries, and Higgsing of Chern-Simons Matter Theories: Chern--Simons Matter theories N=3 CSM

-Next, consider the generalisation to the $\Ncal=3$ theory $T_{(p,q)}[3]$, realised as the world-volume theory on a single D3 branes intersecting two NS5, two D5, and two $(p,q)$ 5-branes placed alternately in Type IIB (with $p>0$, $q\neq 0$, and $p,q$ coprime integers), see Figure~\ref{fig:ex3_Neq3_branes}.
+First, consider the generalisation to the $\Ncal=3$ theory $T_{(p,q)}[3]$, realised as the world-volume theory on a single D3 branes intersecting two NS5, two D5, and two $(p,q)$ 5-branes placed alternately in Type IIB (with $p>0$, $q\neq 0$, and $p,q$ coprime integers), see Figure~\ref{fig:ex3_Neq3_branes}.

 The maximal branches have been identified in \cite[eq.\ (7.1)]{Assel:2017eun}.
-Again, the magnetic quiver proposal allows to readily derive these results: \begin{itemize} \item Branch I --- D3 segments between NS5s: From the brane system, one reads off
+Again, the magnetic quiver proposal allows to independently and straightforwardly derive these results: \begin{itemize} \item Branch $\BNS$ --- D3 segments between NS5s: From the brane system, one reads off

-\item Branch II --- D3 segments between $(p,q)$s: To transition to the auxiliary brane system, one applies the $\slrm(2,\Z)$ transformation that swaps NS5 $\leftrightarrow$ $(p,q)$, see Figure~\ref{fig:ex3_Neq3_brane2}.
+\item Branch $\Bpq{p}{q}$ --- D3 segments between $(p,q)$s: To transition to the dual brane system, one applies the $\slrm(2,\Z)$ transformation that swaps NS5 $\leftrightarrow$ $(p,q)$, see Figure~\ref{fig:ex3_Neq3_brane2}.
 This affects the D5s, in contrast to the $T[3]$ case.
 One finds

-\item Branch III --- D3 segments between D5s: The $\Scal$ transformation is used, see Figure~\ref{fig:ex3_Neq3_brane3}, which swaps D5 $\leftrightarrow$ NS5s, and replaces $(p,q)$ by $(q,-p)$.
+\item Branch $\BDfive$ --- D3 segments between D5s: The $\Scal$ transformation is used, see Figure~\ref{fig:ex3_Neq3_brane3}, which swaps D5 $\leftrightarrow$ NS5s, and replaces $(p,q)$ by $(q,-p)$.
 This results in

 \end{itemize} Consequently, all maximal branches are accurately and efficiently reproduced.
-The SCFTs realised with $(p,q)$ 5-branes have been argued to describe the fixed points of CS quivers interpolating $T[\surm(N)]$ CFTs \cite{Gaiotto:2008ak}.
-For $p>1$, there is no known Lagrangian description.